anglesson/task-clean-architecture/README.md

 OR

 ```
 docker-compose up
 ```
-Your app is running on http://localhost:9090/api //Definir porta aleatoria
+By default your app is running on http://localhost:8080/api

+You can change port on `docker-compose.yml` file.

 Import API Collection for your Postman.
 You can find on `docs/tca-api-collection.postman_collection`